tomjaguarpaw/trainings/lynda/leadership-foundations.md

 * Technical skills

-### Organizational stretagy
+### Organisational strategy

-* Guiding your organization to the next level of development
+* Guiding your organisation to the next level of development
-    * Analyzing the industry
+    * Analysing the industry
     * Strategic direction
     * Innovating change